Osteoporosis – Are You At Risk?

 Being aware of your own risk factors will enable you to take charge of your health and minimise the effect osteoporosis may have on you.

-Women need both progesterone and oestrogen for strong bones so achieving hormone balance is key and it is progesterone that is responsible for bone building.
+Women need both progesterone and oestrogen for strong bones so achieving hormone balance is key and it helps to have a bone building diet too.